-- C1 In the Core vehicular access is only permitted via a rear lane, rear right of way, or side street. - C2 In the Pansition Areas vehicular access must be via a rear lane, rear right of way, or side street where such access is available. - C3 Driveway widths should be minimised. - Allow up to one two-way driveway per development.
-Two single driveways may only be provided where the distance between crossings exceeds 30m. - Driveways to underground car parks should be designed with minimal visual impact on the street, and maximum pedestrian safety.
-Pedestrian access to the development should be separate and clearly defined.
-Garage doors should be set back.
-Access ways to underground car parking should not be located in direct proximity to doors or windows to habitable rooms.
+- In the Core vehicular access is only permitted via a rear lane, rear right of way, or side street.

+- C2

+- C3

+- C4

+- Allow up to one two-way driveway per development.
+Two single driveways may only be provided where the distance between crossings exceeds 30m.

-- C6 Driveways and kerb crossings must be sited to have minimum impact on the root zone of existing street trees (refer to the Public Domain Improvements Plan and Streetscape Design Manual advice from Council's Technical Services Division). - C7 Driveways must be located in alignment with the garage.
-They must occupy a minimum proportion of any front garden area.
+Driveways to underground car parks should be designed with street, and maximum pedestrian safety.
+Property designed with separate and clearly designed with separate and clearly designed with separate and clearly designed.
+C5 car parking should not be located in direct proximity to doors or windows to habitable rooms. - Driveways and kerb crossings must be sited to have minimum in pact on the root zone of C6 existing street trees (refer to the Public Domain Improvements Plan and Streetscape Design Manual advice from Council's Technical Services Division. - Driveways must be located in alignment with the cacage.
+They must occupy a minimum C7 proportion of any front garden area.